backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/RDS Read Replica & Multi AZ.md

 > You can create a **read replica as a Multi-AZ DB instance**.
 Amazon RDS creates a standby of your replica in another Availability Zone for failover support for the replica. *Creating your read replica as a Multi-AZ DB instance is **independent** of whether the source database is a Multi-AZ DB instance*.

 ## RDS Multi AZ
 - Spans at least 2 AZ.
-As the name suggests the standby instance is in a different AZ in the same region.
+As the name suggests the *standby instance* is in a **different AZ in the same region**.
 - Replication is **sync**.
 - We have a **single DNS name** which **switches automatically**(**Automatic failover**) to the standby database in case the primary database becomes unavailable.
 	- We can say the *CAME record* will be updated to point to the standby DB.